+1 (619) 853-3200

 Why doesn't scrubbing remove grout stains in San Diego bathrooms?

-Grout is porous — its micro-channels harbor bacteria like Serratia marcescens and mold like Aspergillus that embed fungal hyphae deep below the surface.
-Scrubbing and chemical sprays only address the top layer; the biofilm matrix survives intact.
-275°F steam uses capillary action to penetrate those micro-channels, then thermal shock permanently destroys the biofilm.
-San Diego's coastal humidity accelerates mold and biofilm growth in bathroom grout.
+Grout is porous — its micro-channels harbor mold and organic build-up that embed deep below the surface.
+Scrubbing and chemical sprays only address the top layer; the embedded build-up survives intact.
+275°F steam uses capillary action to penetrate those micro-channels, then thermal shock lifts embedded build-up.
+San Diego's coastal humidity accelerates mold and build-up growth in bathroom grout.

 What is the best way to clean stovetop crevices?

 275°F steam is the only method that effectively removes baked-on grease from stovetop crevices.
 Baked-on grease creates a hydrophobic barrier that repels chemical degreasers — the product runs off before it can penetrate.
-Steam dissolves the grease barrier via direct heat transfer, then eliminates the bacteria colonizing beneath it.
+Steam dissolves the grease barrier via direct heat transfer, then lifts the grime and build-up beneath it.

 How often should I steam clean my kitchen and bathroom in San Diego?

 Quarterly steam treatment is the minimum for most San Diego homes.
-Coastal homes (La Jolla, Pacific Beach, Coronado, Del Mar) benefit from every-other-month treatment due to accelerated mold and mineral buildup from marine-layer humidity and salt aerosol.
+Coastal homes (La Jolla, Pacific Beach, Coronado, Del Mar) benefit from every-other-month treatment due to accelerated build-up and mineral accumulation from marine-layer humidity and salt aerosol.

 Related Reading